Knauss Plumbing Cookeville Tennessee Logo

 Hard water silently shortens the lifespan of water heaters, dishwashers, and washing machines.
 Sediment from mineral buildup accumulates on heating elements and reduces efficiency.

-Common Water Quality Problems and What Actually Fixes Each One
+Common Central PA Water Problems and What Actually Fixes Each One

 Hard water scale, spots, dry skin